dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-namespace.md

 ## Without namespace consumer groups

-Let's say you have a Kubernetes cluster, with two applications (App1 and App2) deployed to the same namespace (Namespace A).
+Let's say you have a Kubernetes cluster, with two applications (App1 and App2) deployed to the same namespace (namespace-a).
 App2 publishes to a topic called `order`, while App1 subscribes to the topic called `order`.
 This will create two consumer groups, named after your applications (App1 and App2).

 <img src="/images/howto-namespace/basic-pubsub.png" width=1000 alt="Diagram showing basic pubsub process.">